 A 60′s miniskirt style or even a contemporary mini as a wedding dress also looks pretty silly now, in my opinion.

 The point here is about “freshness”.
 Brides today are likely have mothers who wore very unstructured lingerie and comfortable clothing.
-To work the New Look, you need strong foundations under your clothes to get that bust up and out and that waist narrowed down.
+To work the New Look, you need strong foundations under your clothes to get that bust up and out and that waist nipped in.
 Full skirts and crinolines haven’t been seen in half a century, so they’re novel and interesting to us now.
-They’re surprising, delightful and unlike mom, which is also something that tends to influence fashion.
+They’re surprising, delightful and unlike Mom, which is also something that tends to influence fashion.

-In the late sixties to mid-70s, there was a rage for a 1930s look.
+In the late sixties to mid-70s, there was a rage for a 1930’s look.
 That had nothing to do with “hearkening back to a simpler time”.
-After the mod early 60s that was quite geometric and a bit space-age, the 1930s glamour look was in stark contrast and was simply an interesting decade to play with in that context.
+After the mod early 60’s, the 30’s was quite geometric and a bit space-age, the 1930’s glamour look was in stark contrast and was simply an interesting decade to play with in that context.
 The movie Bonnie and Clyde had come out and had a huge influence on fashion.

-A multi floor store opened in London called Biba that featured the look of art deco and old hollywood glamour (from silent films to early talkies).
-Severly thin eyebrows and bee stung lips with dark brown or funereal purple lipstick were part of the Biba Look that just hit spot on at the time.
+A multi floor store opened in London called Biba that featured the look of art deco and old Hollywood glamour (from silent films to early talkies).
+Severely thin eyebrows and bee stung lips with dark brown or funereal purple lipstick were part of the Biba Look that just hit spot on at the time.
 Rayon, rhinestone studs, platform shoes and skinny girls with big eyes reigned.

 Fashion is something that is “in the air”; certain people just sniff it earlier than others.
 These people have what we call style.
 The short wedding dress with the full skirt and puffy, frilly crinoline is fresh and stylish and interesting today.
 The reason why it’s stylish now is both as inexplicable and simple as that.